-Patrick and Karen Gamboa have been foster parents for six and a half years.
+Patrick and Karen Gamboa have been foster parents for eight years.
 They live in Camarillo and have five children.
 They have fostered and adopted children from birth through young adulthood.
 They have a heart to love and support other families on this journey.
 They have led Defending the Fatherless since it began in 2011.
 Patrick is an executive and Karen is a busy homeschooling mom of five.
 Karen has a heart for sharing her journey and is available as a speaker.
-Contact them at firstname.lastname@example.org
+Contact them at email@example.com

 Darrell and Betty first developed a heart for adoption when their two biological daughters were young, but decided to step back to raise their daughters.
 After both girls reached adulthood and graduated high school, Darrell and Betty began to discuss adoption again as they looked at an empty nest and decided to move forward.
 After becoming a licensed foster home in 2011, God gifted them with their first foster placement who later became their forever son.
 He came to them at 4 ½ months old and just after his 2nd birthday his adoption was finalized!
 During the adoption process and there after they have continued to foster small children.
 After the adoption of their son in 2013, Darrell and Betty felt the calling and launched Defending the Fatherless of Calvary Chapel of Oxnard home to raise awareness of God’s calling for orphan care and to provide support for other foster and adoptive parents.